 At the end of the day, when the site is live, the DNS properly setup, SSL certificate working fine, database connexion doing exactly what it has to do and open graph showing right when URL shared on social networks, I feel pretty confident and relieved.

 The “I can do this attitude lead me to this point.
 Baby steps by baby steps, I achieved my goal.

-I felt confident and definitely enthousiast to achieve more ambitious project.
+I felt confident and definitely enthusiast to achieve more ambitious projects.